anandahisanah/chat-web-app/README.md

 # Getting Started

-Simple Chat Web App using Ruby on Rails API for Back End and VueJS for Front End
+Simple Chat Web App using Ruby on Rails API for Back End, VueJS and TailwindCSS for Front End

 ## Running Test
 Need to run migration first.
 Then, `bin/rails test`